sportalliance/nerves_system_radxa_cm3/README.md

 This Nerves system uses the latest mainline Linux kernel (6.0) and compiler toolchain.

-It uses a custom U-Boot repository with patches for the RK3566 chips.
+It uses a custom U-Boot repository (version 2022.04) with patches for the RK3566 chips.

 ## Device tree overlays